Day 0 - Planes, Trains, and Public Panic Attacks: My Journey to Tokushima

 Buying a ticket here was a different beast.
 No English, multiple machines for different types of transportation (trains? buses? possibly boats?).
 I finally picked one machine, but it only had numbers instead of destinations.
 What was I buying?
 Coordinates?

-Finally, another woman showed me a calculator that said “330.”
+Finally, another staff woman who showed me a calculator that said “330.”
 OH.
 That’s the fare.
 Not a portal code.
-I felt bad for mentally cursing the first lady.
+I felt bad for mentally mentally cursing the first lady.
 She was right.
 I was just dense.

-I paid, boarded my fourth and final ride of the day, and let the train rock me into a dazed silence.
+I paid, boarded my fourth and final ride of the day.
+Just 20 minuets.

 Quiet Town, Louder Thoughts

 The 20-minute walk to my stay was quiet.
 Not “relaxing quiet,” but “pin-drop, post-apocalypse” quiet.
 I passed three people—all smiled and said hello.
-It felt like I’d teleported to a small town in America, if America had vending machines for hot corn soup.
+At first it took me by surprise.
+But then I remembered I was in a small town, and this would also happen in any small town in America.

 Locals definitely gave me a few puzzled looks.
 Probably wondering why this American woman was rolling luggage near Temple 1 like she planned to walk 700 miles with a carry-on.
 Fair.